The Degree of the Tangent and Secant Variety to a Projective Surface: The secant variety and the Hilbert scheme

-\begin{lemma} Let $h$ be a very ample divisor on the surface $S$.
-Then the maps $\varphi_1$ of \eqref{eq: hilb to grass map} and $\varphi$ of \eqref{eq: hilb to sigma s} coincide. \end{lemma} \begin{proof} Let $Z$ be a $0$-dimensional subscheme of $S$ of length $2$, defined by the ideal sheaf $\cI_Z$.
+We will now show that $\varphi_1(Z)$ admits the same description on the open subset we are considering.
 Since $\cO_S(h)$ is a very ample line bundle on $S$, we have the short exact sequence

 whose dual

 shows that $H^0(Z, \cO_Z \otimes \cO_S(h))^* = \Ann H^0(S, \cI_Z \otimes \cO_S(h))$.
 But then

 \end{proof}